joshpeterson/joshpeterson.github.io/_posts/2017-01-30-defining-define.md

 #define ZERO 0
 #define ONE 1

-#indef ZERO && ONE
+#ifndef ZERO && ONE
 #warning !0 and 1 is active
 #endif
 {% endhighlight %}

 {% highlight bash %}
-test.cpp:4:2: error: invalid preprocessing directive
+test.cpp:4:14: warning: extra tokens at end of #ifndef directive
-#indef ZERO && ONE
+#ifndef ZERO && ONE
 {% endhighlight %}

 No, it seems Boolean conditions are not possible here.
 Note also that numeric